apollographql/datasource-rest/.changeset/five-snails-stare.md

 '@apollo/datasource-rest': patch
 ---

 Update `http-cache-semantics` package to latest patch, resolving a security issue.

 Unlike many security updates Apollo repos receive, this is an _actual_ (non-dev) dependency of this package which means it is actually a user-facing security issue.

+The potential impact of this issue is limited to a DOS attack (via an inefficient regex).

 This security issue would only affect you if either:
 * you pass untrusted (i.e. from your users) `cache-control` request headers